romanstumm/agimatec-validation/readme.txt

   were striking so that the adaption to the standard was possible withing a short time.
   There are still things to be done...

-* The specification is still in a early draft state and subject to change.
-This implementation will change as soon as the specification is stable.
+* The specification is in beta state and subject to change.

-* The classes in javax.validation will be removed as soon as they are available from official sites.
+* Please verify that the version of validation-api.jar you are using is compatible with agimatec-validation.jar

 * You can use the framework with the JSR303 interfaces if you want to strictly use the standard.
   Refer to classes in packages javax.validation and com.agimatec.validation.jsr303